-Flu season normally lasts from October until May, and peaks between December and February, according to the CDC.
+Flu season normally lasts from October until May and peaks between December and February, according to the Centers for Disease Control (CDC).
 The flu is extremely contagious and can be dangerous for some.

-In that span of time, you could have just gotten a flu shot.
-Getting a flu shot is the best thing you can do to prevent getting the flu this season.
+In that span of time, you could have received your flu shot.
+In fact, getting a flu shot is the best thing you can do to prevent getting the flu.

-Flu shots help you stay healthy, but they help others too.
-Flu shots create something called “herd immunity,” where people who get the shot prevent the spread of the virus, which protects those who can’t get vaccinated for medical reasons.
+Flu shots not only help you stay healthy, they help others too.
+The flu vaccine creates something called “herd immunity,” where those who receive the shot prevent the spread of the virus, thus protecting those who can’t get vaccinated for medical reasons.